cmda-minor-web/real-time-web-2021/course/week-1.md

 ### Readme
 Start out by forking [this repository](https://github.com/cmda-minor-web/real-time-web-2021) to one of your github accounts.
 Add all your team members as collaborator so you can work together.

-Read this [article about RDD](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) if you haven’t already and look at [some of the examples in this gist](https://gist.github.com/stefanbirkner/835b7d0c498b4026f65a).
+Read this [article about RDD](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) if you haven’t already and look at these [notes about RDD](https://deterministic.space/readme-driven-development.html) and [some of the examples in this gist](https://gist.github.com/stefanbirkner/835b7d0c498b4026f65a).
 Discuss findings, insights and/or allergies you encounter in with team.
 As you will be using markdown a lot when writing readme files you might want to freshen your knowledge by scanning [mastering markdown](https://guides.github.com/features/mastering-markdown/).

 Write your [README.md](../README.md) and get started on your project.
 As a team you will discuss details, make sketches, make decisions, divide tasks etc. Write all of this down so everyone has an idea of what to work on.